nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/goto_chart.rst.txt

     <div id="goto/twolves_leads_12_recent" class="nbacd-chart"></div>

-Just to get a sense of what we're capable of, but really the first chart sets similar expectations.
+Just to get a sense of what we're capable of!